 At intra-frequency and inter-frequency cell re-selection, the UE shall monitor the downlink of serving cell for paging reception until the UE is capable to start monitoring downlink channels of the target intra-frequency and inter-frequency cell for paging reception.
 The interruption time shall not exceed TSI-EUTRA + 50 ms.

 At inter-RAT cell re-selection, the UE shall monitor the downlink of serving cell for paging reception until the UE is capable to start monitoring downlink channels for paging reception of the target inter-RAT cell.
-For E-UTRAN to UTRA cell re-selection the interruption time must not exceed TSI-UTRA + 50 ms. For E-UTRAN to GSM cell re-selection the interruption time must not exceed TBCCH + 50 ms.
+For E-UTRAN to UTRA cell re-selection the interruption time must not exceed TSI-UTRA + 50 ms. For E-UTRAN to GSM cell re-selection the interruption time must not exceed TBCCH + 50 ms. For E-UTRAN to NR cell re-selection the interruption time must not exceed TSI-NR + 2*Ttarget_cell_SMTC_period ms.

 TSI-EUTRA is the time required for receiving all the relevant system information data according to the reception procedure and the RRC procedure delay of system information blocks defined in TS 36.331 [2] for a E-UTRAN cell.